Cozy Peach Kitchen

 Labeled ingredients used to make BBQ chickpeas.

-• Chickpeas: One 15-ounce can of chickpeas generally yields 1 and ½ cups cooked chickpeas.
+• Chickpeas: One 15-ounce can of chickpeas generally yields 1 ½ cups cooked chickpeas.
 I prefer to cook dry chickpeas in the Instant Pot for more control over texture and flavor, but this recipe works with any kind of cooked chickpea.

 • Oil: Choose a neutral oil, like canola oil, to cook the chickpeas.